ncbi/histonedb/README.md

 python manage.py runserver 8080
 ```

-For deployment, you can use any system as you prefer, but we recomend using modwsgi described in our [configuration instructions](system_setup/CONFIGURATION.md)
+For deployment, you can use any system as you prefer, but we recomend using modwsgi with configuration described in our [configuration instructions](system_setup/CONFIGURATION.md)

 ## Cite ##